rlaidet/inkless/docs/inkless/FEATURES.md

 ### Inkless topics supported (possibly with limitations)
 - `PRODUCE`
-    - can't produce to Inkless and classic topics in the same request;
     - upload parallelism is underutilized;
     - Inkless topics can’t participate in transactions.
 - `FETCH`